-PRISMAX is a contemporary 5-line humanist font for headlines and large point size use.
-Our design was inspired by the infamous PRISMA alphabet by Rudolf Koch (1931) and also by Akihiko Seki’s AKI LINES font (1970/72) – Famously used for Microsoft’s logotype in 1975.
-The grading of lines gives words an extra dimension and create a sophisticated look when used well.
-Multiple inter-locking ligatures adds typographic flavour – Check out these combinations: OC OG DO OO HD HE HH HK HM HN HP ME NE NH NN NNE & NP.
-PRISMAX follows a long tradition of 'optical' and 'multi-line' alphabets, many of these designs found fame in the 70's and all of them can be traced back to RK's PRISMA font created almost a century ago!
-You may also want to check out our 'optical' experimental headline font Eyes Lies created in 2004.
+PRISMAX is a contemporary 5-line humanist font designed for headlines and large point sizes.
+Our design is inspired by the well known PRISMA alphabet by Rudolf Koch (1931) and also by Akihiko Seki’s AKI LINES font (1970/72) – famously used for Microsoft’s logotype in 1975.
+The graded lines create an extra dimension to the typeface and instil the font with a sense of dynamism.
+Multiple inter-locking ligatures add typographic interest.
+See: OC OG DO OO HD HE HH HK HM HN HP ME NE NH NN NNE & NP.
+PRISMAX follows a long tradition of optical and multi-line alphabets, many of which became hugely popular during the 1970’s.
+The entire genre can be traced back to and owes a debt to Koch’s PRISMA font, created almost a century ago.
+Also, check out our experimental ‘optical’ headline font, Eyes Lies, created in 2004.